Chapter 17.15

 17.15.100 Development standards.

 A. Lot Area and Dimension.
-The following requirements shall apply to land divisions and boundary line adjustments in the R-1 zone except that small lot development shall be subject to the standards and requirements set forth in BMC 17.15.110 and cluster developments shall be subject to the standards in BMC 17.15.105.
+The following requirements shall apply to land divisions and boundary line adjustments in the RD zones.
+Small lot and cluster developments shall be subject to the applicable standards in this chapter.

 1. Minimum Lot Area.